-II.2.1 The collaborative work is facilitated if there is some significant degree of common participation by individuals in the meetings of both organizations.
+B.2.1 The collaborative work is facilitated if there is some significant degree of common participation by individuals in the meetings of both organizations.

-II.2.2 Representation of one organization in a meeting of the other organization is achieved by means of liaison officers (see clause I.3).
+B.2.2 Representation of one organization in a meeting of the other organization is achieved by means of liaison officers (see clause A.3).
 It is recommended that individuals attending meetings in a liaison capacity are familiar with the procedures of the organization holding the meeting.

-NOTE – The fact that a liaison officer officially represents one organization in a meeting of the other organization does not preclude experts from that organization from participating in the meeting of the other organization as explained in clause II.2.1.
+NOTE – The fact that a liaison officer officially represents one organization in a meeting of the other organization does not preclude experts from that organization from participating in the meeting of the other organization as explained in clause B.2.1.
 In that case, each expert participates according to his/her membership in the relevant organization.